tibetan-nlp/annodoc/index.md

-This page provides documentation of the annotation scheme for Tibetan language texts used by the project *Lexicography in Motion* (LIM) based at SOAS University of London and LMU Munich.
+This page provides documentation of the annotation scheme for Tibetan language texts used by the project *Lexicography in Motion* (LIM) based at SOAS University of London and the Bavarian Academy of Sciences and Humanities (_Bayerische Akademie der Wissenschaften_) in Munich.

 The project is focused on verbs, with the annotation of predicate-argument structure a key objective.
 In the process, we hope to build a dependency corpus for